RocketArminek/auth-service-rust/README.md

 ## API Documentation

 The API documentation is available at `/docs` when the service is running.
-Key endpoints include:

-- `POST /v1/users` - Create new user
-- `POST /v1/stateless/login` - User login
-- `GET /v1/stateless/authenticate` - Verify authentication
-- `POST /v1/stateless/refresh` - Refresh access token
-- `GET /v1/restricted/users` - List users (admin only)
+There is also json version of open api schema at `/`

 ## CLI Commands